pyfar/haiopy/CONTRIBUTING.rst

 Fixtures
 ~~~~~~~~
+This section is not specific to haiopy, but oftentimes refers to features and examples implemented in the pyfar package which is one of the main dependencies of `imkar <https://https://github.com/pyfar/pyfar>`_.

 "Software test fixtures initialize test functions.
 They provide a fixed baseline so that tests execute reliably and produce consistent, repeatable, results.
 Initialization may setup services, state, or other operating environments.
-These are accessed by test functions through arguments; for each fixture used by a test function there is typically a parameter (named after the fixture) in the test function’s definition." (from https://docs.pytest.org/en/stable/fixture.html)
+These are accessed by test functions through arguments; for each fixture used by a test function there is typically a parameter (named after the fixture) in the test function's definition." (from https://docs.pytest.org/en/stable/fixture.html)

 - All fixtures are implemented in *conftest.py*, which makes them automatically available to all tests.
 This prevents from implementing redundant, unreliable code in several test files.
 - Typical fixtures are haiopy objects with varying properties, stubs as well as functions need for initiliazing tests.